ciiram/BirdPy/README.md

 Bird species recognition
 ------------------------

 The file *bird_species_recog.py* performs all the operations of bird species recognition.
 Here we focus on species for which more than 7 single species recordings are available.
 The corresponding species IDs are 1,6,9,12 and 18.
-All single species files as well as the species ID are contained in the file *single_speies.txt*.
+All single species files as well as the species ID are contained in the file *single_species.txt*.
 We use 5 files for training the species specific models and the rest for testing.
 In total we have 25 training files and 24 testing files.
 The step implemented are:

 1. Train a UBM using all the data that contains more than one species per recording.
 19 dimensional MFCCs are used and are computed using [bob](https://github.com/idiap/bob).
 The model is trained using only segments labelled as bird sound.